Scope of the Census of Fatal Occupational Injuries (CFOI)

 Suicides are included in CFOI if:

-More on suicides can be found on Pages 277 and 278 of the Occupational Injury and Illness Classification System (OIICS) manual here.
+More on suicides can be found in the Occupational Injury and Illness Classification System (OIICS) manual here.

 Suicides after a homicide